raspberrypilearning/motor-robot-buggy-scratch/en/step_4.md

 Decide what you want to make, collect some materials, and make it!

-If you're unsure what to make, how about making a windmill, just like this example.
+If you're unsure what to make, you could start with a windmill, just like in this example.

 Think about where the motor will need to go for your project to work.